 - In "The Fortuneteller", Aunt Wu, the de facto ruler of her village, is the only one to wear a gold robe.
 All other residents wear shades of green, blue, or pink.

 - Mai, a Fire Nation aristocrat, also wears (dark) purple, possibly to foreshadow a future as Queen of the Fire Nation.

-- Papa Smurf wears red, where everybody else wears white.
+- The Smurfs: Papa Smurf wears red, where everybody else wears white.
 Grandpa Smurf - who is no longer a leader, but used to be one, and is considered a great adviser - wears yellow.

 - Red was apparently associated with royalty in Ancient Rome (the army too, but also royalty).
 It seems that when Julius Caesar started wearing red (specifically red boots—an old royal symbol), the Senate didn't appreciate the Foreshadowing (remember, Rome did not like kings) and plotted against him.
 And later, under the emperors, purple was the imperial color.
 Suspicious emperors would have people executed for owning purple robes.
 Depending on the period, the use of purple decorations (say, a border on a toga) was strictly regulated.

 - The white toga with the purple border actually has a name: it's the toga praetexta, and was traditionally worn by senators.
 So, it kind of made sense that they would regulate its usage; letting anyone wear them would be like letting anyone buy a school uniform: it would defeat the purpose.
 Those running for election would wear the toga candida, a toga that has be bleached to a dazzling white with chalk—this is where we get the term "candidate" for an office-seeker.

 - In fact, the toga itself was a status symbol as only Roman citizens can wear it.